garethr/snykout/README.md

 ## Known issues

-`snykout` is experimental, and will definiitely have bugs at this stage.
+`snykout` is experimental, and will definitely have bugs at this stage.
 In particular anything that outputs multiple results is not yet handled, for instance `--all-projects`.